 You will need to know the approximate number of guests you will be inviting to your wedding when touring venues.
 Every venue has a certain capacity you cannot exceed.
 Also, think of aesthetics.
 You don’t want to select a venue that has a space that can hold 150+ guests when you will only be inviting 50.
 Just imagine all the empty space and how unflattering it will look.

 I know this may seem like a lot to do all within the first month of being engaged but don’t get too overwhelmed by it all.
 In my next upcoming posts I’ll talk more about how to write up your guest list and what to consider when touring possible venues.
-I’ll also give suggestions on cute engagement party ideas.
-If you’d love to share your proposal story please go ahead and do so in the comments below.
+I’ll also give suggestions on how to plan an engagement party.